yilinjuang/wify/README.md

 1. Permissions Handling
   - Before scanning, check for and request the following permissions:
-  - Camera (for scanning QR codes and text via react-native-ml-kit)
+  - Camera (for scanning WiFi text via react-native-ml-kit)
   - Location (for scanning nearby WiFi networks, required by react-native-wifi-reborn)
   - If permissions are denied:
   - Show an explanation modal.